The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 - Disturbance of the dopamine-serotonin balance

-- Cadmium increases risk of depression
+- Cadmium increases the risk of depression

 Source: Berk M et al.; Pop, heavy metal and the blues: secondary analysis of persistent organic pollutants (POP), heavy metals and depressive symptoms in the NHANES National Epidemiological Survey.
 BMJ Open.
 2014; 4(7): e005142. - Lead increases the risk of depression

-Source: Bouchard M et al.; Blood lead levels and major depressive disorder, panic disorder, and generalized anxiety disorder in US young adults.
+Source: Bouchard M et al.; Blood lead levels and major depressive disorder, panic disorder, and generalized anxiety disorder in U.S. young adults.
 Arch Gene Psychiatry.
 2009 Dec; 66(12):

 1313–1319 - Pesticides increase the risk of depression